South Shields Golf Club Limited.

 2.1 Suggestions shall be made in writing, in the suggestion book and signed by the member(s).

 2.2 Members must not approach directly any employees about their jobs or about the Club and under any circumstances, reprimand a member of the Club staff.
 Any complaints, questions, concerns and suggestions about such matters must be put in writing to the Secretary for the Committee’s attention.
 The Committee will not accept any unreasonable or abusive action towards the Club’s employees which would include: Aggressive or verbal abuse; threatening gestures; sexist remarks; unwarranted criticism of their work; or being shouted at or otherwise humiliated or blamed without factual justification.
-Any such behavior will be taken seriously by the Committee and will be dealt with under Article 51 of the Articles of Association which could result in a Member’s suspension or expulsion from the Cub.
+Any such behaviour will be taken seriously by the Committee and will be dealt with under Article 51 of the Articles of Association which could result in a Member’s suspension or expulsion from the Cub.

 2.3 The Committee shall deal with all suggestions and complaints and their decision shall be final.